Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Asymptotically Valid Inference

-To facilitate the development of asymptotically valid inference, we derive a central limit theorem for the adaptive AIPW estimator under \ourdesign{}.
 Because the estimator has a martingale structure with respect to iterations in the adaptive design, we will use a standard martingale CLT.
 While the martingale CLT itself is standard, verifying the necessary conditions will require new technical developments.